ha1ix/wiki.sove.re/network-societies/archipelago2024.md

 The stated mission was "to foster a global network of communities to advance humanity by creating playgrounds at the intersection of free and open technology, health, science and social innovation."

-## Notable Communities
+## Pop-Ups Present

 Some of the major pop-up communities included:

 - MegaZu - Focused on shipping code
 - [Edge City](/network-societies/pop-ups/edge-city) Lanna - AI, crypto, and longevity tech
 - MuChiangMai - ZK crypto and cross-community coordination
-- ShanghaiWoo - AI and blockchain art
+- ShanhaiWoo - AI and blockchain art
 - Lovepunks - Cultural innovation and creator economy
 - H.E.R.
 DAO - Women in Web3
+- Web3Village
+- SeaPunks
+- Invisible Garden
+- Funding the Commons
+- NEAR house
+- Filecoin house

 ## Challenges & Learnings